Cherry (novel)

-Cherry is a 2018 debut novel by American author Nico Walker.
+Cherry is a 2018 novel by American author Nico Walker.
 It concerns an unnamed narrator's time in college, as a soldier during the War in Iraq, and life as a drug addict and bank robber after returning from the war during the midst of the American opioid epidemic.
-It was published by Alfred A. Knopf on August 14, 2018.

-The book is an example of autofiction, as the author was a military veteran who struggled with drug addiction and robbed banks, but there are several differences between Walker's real-life actions and the book's contents.
+The novel is an example of autofiction, as Walker was a military veteran who struggled with drug addiction and robbed banks, but there are several differences between the author's real-life actions and the main character's fictional actions.

+A film adaptation, directed by the Russo brothers and starring Tom Holland, was released in 2021.

 Synopsis

 The unnamed narrator, a young man from Cleveland, drops out of college and enlists in the United States Army as a medic during the Iraq War.
 Suffering from PTSD, the narrator starts self-medicating with opiates while deployed and continues once back home.
 His opioid use quickly becomes a devastating addiction that hurts his attempts at furthering his education and his personal relationships.
 After reigniting his relationship with his ex girlfriend, who enables his opioid abuse, the narrator begins to run out of money and decides to start robbing banks to pay for his and his girlfriend's habit.